 Also up for debate is how valuable the computer can be in helping a young child learn to read.
-My feeling is that a CD can't replace a book — but because children do acquire language and literacy skills in many different ways, technology can be a valuable addition to the mix.
+My feeling is that a computer program can't replace a book — but because children do acquire language and literacy skills in many different ways, technology can be a valuable addition to the mix.

-- Software for phonics.
+- Programs for phonics.
 For around $20, you can pick up a set of well-crafted pre-reading games that provide structured practice in a fun and engaging way.
 The best of these keep track of your child's progress so that the challenge remains from day to day — and increases as your child does better.

-- Software for writing and creativity.
+- Programs for writing and creativity.
 Even preschoolers can start word processing with the latest technology.
 These programs turn your computer into a talking typewriter so that every word your child types is spoken aloud by the computer — thus helping your child make important word-sound associations.
 Children delight in seeing their words printed in clear, crisp letters or illustrated with the program's drawing options.